replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 #### Solution

+To resolve this issue:

-1. Utilize [Snapshot Hooks](https://docs.replicated.com/vendor/snapshots-hooks) to export data to an [EmptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume and include that in the backup instead of the primary PVC volume
+1. Use [Snapshot Hooks](https://docs.replicated.com/vendor/snapshots-hooks) to export data to an [EmptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume and include that in the backup instead of the primary PVC volume.
-2. Freeze file system to ensure all pending disk I/O operations have completed prior to taking a snapshot.
-[More info](https://velero.io/docs/main/backup-hooks/#hook-example-with-fsfreeze)
+2. Freeze the file system to ensure all pending disk I/O operations have completed prior to taking a snapshot.
+For more information, see [Hook Example with fsfreeze](https://velero.io/docs/main/backup-hooks/#hook-example-with-fsfreeze) in the Velero documentation.

 ## Snapshot Restore is Failing